sheinsight/reactive/docs/reference/vanilla-api.md

    */
   sync?: boolean,
   /**
-   * Selector to select a slice of the state.
+   * @deprecated It is confusing, and makes TS type wrong in callback's `changes` argument.
+It will be removed in the next major version.
    */
-  selector?: ObjSelector<State>
+  selector?: (state: State) => object
 ) => () => void

 export type SubscribeCallback<State> = (changes: ChangeItem<State>, version?: number) => void